-Parameter Description

-Report User Name (Only if you selected Custom Authentication in step 6 of "Configuring Microsoft SSRS" on page 113) The user name for the user who configures the reporting feature.

-Report User Password
+Parameter Description Report User Name (Only if you selected Custom Authentication in step 6 of "Configuring Microsoft SSRS" on page 122) The user name for the user who configures the reporting feature.
+Report User Password (Only if you selected Custom Authentication in step 6 of "Configuring Microsoft SSRS" on page 122) The password associated with the user name.

 - 7. To verify that the configuration settings work, do the following: - a.
 Click Reprovision Report Now to update the sample report data to the application.
-See "Reporting Service Configuration Page" on page 117.
-If the systems returns an exception such as "Cannot Decrypt the Symmetric Key", see "Troubleshooting" on page 174. - b.
-Log into Ivanti Service Manager as a Report Manager.
+See "Reporting Service Configuration Page" on page 126.
+If the systems returns an exception such as "Cannot Decrypt the Symmetric Key", see "Troubleshooting" on page 191. - b.
+Log into Service Manager as a Report Manager.